Wuestengecko/pw-micclick/README.md

 the microphone's captured volume passes some threshold, and another click when it stays below the threshold for a brief period of time.

-Also features a tray icon.
+Also features a tray icon, which is automatically hidden if nothing is capturing audio on your microphone (on tray implementations which support it).

 Pairs very well with a [volume gate and/or noise suppression](https://github.com/wwmm/easyeffects).